lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The 'lattice' command defines the unit
-    cell.
-Here face-centered cubic (fcc) with a scale factor of 4.04 has been chosen for the future positioning of the atoms of the walls.
-The 'region' command defines a geometric region of space, and by choosing 'xlo=-4' and 'xhi=4', and because we have previously chosen a lattice with scale factor of 4.04, the region box extends from -16.16 to 16.16 Ångström (units of lengths are in Ångstrom because we have chosen the unit style 'real').
-Finally, the 'create_box' command creates a simulation box with 5 types of atoms in the simulation: oxygen and hydrogen atoms of the water, Na, Cl, and the atoms of the walls.
+    - The *lattice* command defines the unit cell.
+Here, the face-centered cubic (fcc) lattice with a scale factor of 4.04 has been chosen for the future positioning of the atoms of the walls.

+    - The *region* command defines a geometric region of space, and by choosing 'xlo=-4' and 'xhi=4', and because we have previously chosen a lattice with scale factor of 4.04, the region box extends from -16.16 Å to 16.16 Å.
+      Note that units of lengths are in Ångstrom because we have chosen the *units* style *real*.

+    - The *create_box* command creates a simulation box with 5 types of atoms in the simulation: oxygen and hydrogen atoms of the water, Na, Cl, and the atoms of the walls.

-    The create box command extends over 6 lines thanks to the '&' character.
+      The *create_box* command extends over 6 lines thanks to the *&* character.
 The second and third lines are used to specify that the simulation contains 1 type of bond and 1 type of angle (for the water molecule).
 The parameters of these bond and angle constraints will be given later.
 The three last lines are for memory allocation.

-    We can now add atoms to the system.
-First, we create two sub-regions corresponding respectively to the two solid walls, and create a larger region from the union of the two regions.
-Then we create atoms of type 5 within the two
+    Now, we can add atoms to the system.
+First, let us create two sub-regions corresponding respectively to the two solid walls, and create a larger region from the union of the two regions.
+Then, let us create atoms of type 5 (the wall) within the two
     regions:

 ..  code-block:: lammps